Belashuru: Plot

 Palash has abandoned his position as a director in Bollywood, and works as a TV actor in Mumbai.
 Piu, too, left the film industry to work as a designer, but then stopped working because she wants to bear children and enjoy motherhood.
 However, their attempts in this regard have not yet borne fruit, and Palash has become too busy with his work to devote time to Piu.
 Piu was becoming frustrated with her married life, but when she finds Biswanath regretful for not having spent enough time with Arati, she decides not to repeat the same mistake with Palash.
 It turns out that Palash is stressed by severe competition among small actors to remain relevant in the television industry, and is suffering from oligospermia.
-He is initially reluctant to accompany Piu to Santiniketan, but is eventually persuaded by Arati's repeated insistence to see him.
+He is initially reluctant to accompany Piu to Shantiniketan, but is eventually persuaded by Arati's repeated insistence to see him.
 At Shantiniketan he is able to reconnect with Piu.
 On the eve of the family's departure for Faridpur, Palash takes the monumental decision to pull out of the television industry and spend more time with his wife.
 On the day when Arati's marriage to Biswanath is re-enacted by her family, Piu reveals to Palash that she is finally pregnant with his child.